SNMP Monitoring Software

 - SNMP Traffic Sensor: With the SNMP Traffic Sensor, you get a constant overview of the amount of data traffic flowing through a device's ports.
 Should the load begin to increase at a critical rate, you'll be notified quickly.

-- SNMP Hardware Status Sensor: The SNMP Hardware Status Sensor allows you to keep a constant eye on your hardware.
+- SNMP Hardware Status Sensor: The SNMP Hardware Status Sensor allows you to keep a constant eye on your hardware, whether devices from Cisco, Dell or IBM.
 You will see if your devices are running and be notified in the event of a crash.

 3 steps to SNMP monitoring